rudberga/CI-MS1-wedding-website/README.md

 I have decided to go with the color palette below which focus on pastel pink, off white and gray.
 This matches the elegance of the wedding theme, as well as the cherry blossom and Japan inspiration the website has.

+Color codes in same order as on the color palette image below:

+- #f6f6f6
+- #ffe2e2
+- #ffc7c7
+- #aaaaaa

 ![color palette](https://github.com/rudberga/CI-MS1-wedding-website/blob/master/assets/img/color-palette.png?raw=true "Color Palette")

 ## Features